What is a “Fraudulent” Transfer in California?

 There are two types of fraudulent transfers–actual fraud and constructive fraud.
 Actual fraud means that the debtor had the intent to defraud a creditor.
-Usually, a debtor who donates his or her assets, usually to an “insider” who is a friend or family member, thereby leaving nothing to pay creditors.
+Usually, a debtor donates his or her assets to an “insider” who is a friend or family member, thereby leaving nothing to pay creditors.
 Constructive fraud does not require proof of an actual intent to hinder or delay a creditor’s rights.
 Rather, it looks to the underlying financial result of the transaction to conclude whether a fraudulent transfer has occurred.
 For example, where the debtor was insolvent and did not receive reasonably equivalent value for the property transferred, the transfer may be deemed constructively fraudulent.

 Actual Fraudulent Transfers: Conveyances Made with the Intent to Defraud